STLC MODEL

 § Test budget has been depleted;

-§ Coverage of code, functionality, or requirements reaches a specified point;
+§ Coverage of code, functionality, or requirements reaches a specified

 § Bug rate falls below a certain level; or